How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 Fans love an altruist.
 A great way to grow your stream and show that you care about something other than yourself is to conduct a charity stream.

 Charity streams are stream events where all of the money you make during that specific stream gets donated to charity.
 Choose a charity that is near and dear to you, and make a special stream to promote the cause.
-You may get new viewers who are also into the cause, and you will probably get a few extra social shares when it’s for charity.

 23. Push your Limits with 12- and 24-hour Streams

-Another advantage of a 24-hour stream is that you might find fans in time zones that you had never streamed in.
+Another advantage of a 24-hour stream is that you might find fans in time zones you had never streamed in.
 You may be able to get a few people from another country to check you out, and they may come back during your normal stream.
-It’s a great way to get your content in front of people that normally don’t see you.
+It’s a great way to get your content in front of people who normally don’t see you.

 24. Participate in Web Forums